alexqfredrickson/notes/aws/aws.md

 ### VPC

-AWS VPC is a "virtual private cloud".
+VPC is a "virtual private cloud".

 You can have up to five VPCs in a region by-default.